hzwei92/mindscape/README.md

 otherwise, source_URI !== target_URI, and the Arrow functions as a link.

+Using Arrows as links has a few advantages over embedded URIs

+1. Modularity.
+We can update the linkage between posts without modifying the posts.
+2. Bidrectional travel.
+If we index the Arrows by source_URI and target_URI, we can query for links in either direction.
+3. Intra-arrow metadata.
+Since each arrow is its own row/object, it can be extended with additional data, e.g. authorID, upVotes, etc.
+4. Extra-arrow metadata.
+Since each arrow is has its own URI, we can attach Arrows to it to extend the metadata arbitrarily.

 Twigs are an additional data type used to define the layout of a subgraph.

 They enable a single Arrow to take part in multiple subgraphs.

+They define the tree structure of nesting of subgraphs.

+They also define the tree layout of posts within a subgraph.